simplyphpdotcom/cl-cheshire-cat/README.md

  * The implementation restricted part should be extracted away in another package/project (TODO).

- * No current provision for redirecting to another port or protocol (TODO).

  * Because of the inherent multiple domain names property of the project, Chessire supports only HTTP, no HTTPS now or in the forseenable future is